two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 #### [`celerity/handler`](/docs/applications/resources/celerity-handler)

 Handlers are used to execute steps in a workflow.
 In the context of a workflow, a step is the state of the `executeStep` type.
-The handler is configured with [annotations](/docs/applications/resources/celerity-handler#celerityworkflow--celerityhandler) that determine which state in the workflow that will trigger the handler.
+The handler is configured with [annotations](/docs/applications/resources/celerity-handler#celerityworkflow--celerityhandler) that determine the state in the workflow that will trigger the handler.

 #### [`celerity/secrets`](/docs/applications/resources/celerity-secrets)